Click here to upgrade to a newer version of Internet Explorer or Microsoft Edge.

 Paul is most familiar to EAA members as the current editor in chief of Kitplanes.
 He built an RV-8 and an RV-3 and owns an RV-6, and

-is building both a Xenos Motorglider and Dream Tundra in a never-ending attempt to fill out the family fleet.
+he currently is building both a Xenos Motorglider and Dream Tundra in a never-ending attempt to fill out the family fleet.
 Paul is an EAA technical counselor and flight advisor and lives in Dayton, Nevada.

 For more information on the Homebuilt Council, click here.